winthropatwork/WinthropWorks.github.io/applications/photoshop_layer_export_tool/readme.txt

 Requirements:
-You must be using the format of having a single folder called "BG" for your background objects The 1st layer of your psd must be called "BGNameFalse" or the name you want to call your background The second layer of your psd must be the path to your local brackgrounds p4 folder, example "/c/projects/backgrounds/" This folder and the psds and exports must exist on your harddrive
+You must be using the format of having a single folder called "BG" for your background objects If you want more then one background element combine them into subfolders under BG, example wintersky and summergrass The 1st layer of your psd must be called "BGNameFalse" or the name you want to call your background The second layer of your psd must be the path to your local brackgrounds p4 folder, example "/c/projects/backgrounds/" This folder and the psds and exports must exist on your harddrive